MassimilianoBiancucci/OOP-project/README.md

                     "metadata":{
                         "input": [
                             {
+                                "field" : "TwitterBearerToken",
+                                "type" : "String",
+                                "description": "String that contain your OAuth 2.0 Bearer token issued from Twitter.", },
+                            {
                                 "field" : "tweetIds",
                                 "type" : "JsonArray",
                                 "description": "Array of ids of each tweet that should be returned in the response.",